willoma/pycalaos/README.md

 This library has been developed with
 [Home Assistant](https://www.home-assistant.io/) in mind.

+## Notice

+This integration is an independent project: the Calaos team is by no means involved in its development.

 ## discover

 The `pycalaos.discover` function broadcasts a discovery message on the network